 Tips for Digesting Carbs Better and Reaching Ketosis Faster

 - Eat more fiber: Eating more fiber-rich foods may help you feel better if you have digestive issues.
-Studies show that the average American only consumes about 20 grams of fiber per day—about half of what is recommended by the Institute of Medicine.
+Studies show that the average American consumes only about 20 grams of fiber per day, which is about half of the recommended amount by the Institute of Medicine.
 You can get some from whole grains and veggies, but most people don’t eat enough beans to make up for their lack of whole-grain intake.

 - Eat more fat: Fat helps slow digestion and keep your blood sugar levels steady, which means it will help minimize cravings and prevent sharp drops in blood sugar after meals (which we’ll explain below).
 Low-carb diets recommend getting at least 30% of your daily calories from healthy fats like avocado oil, salmon oil, or coconut oil.
 If that sounds like too much fat for you, start with 10% and build up over time until you reach 30%.
 It’s easier than it sounds!
-Most people feel better when they eat this way than with lower fat diets because their energy levels are stable throughout the day rather than constantly going up and down depending on what type of food they ate last night before bedtime. “
+Many people feel better eating this way compared to low-fat diets because their energy stays stable throughout the day, instead of fluctuating based on their last meal before bedtime.”

 A low-carb diet is an effective way to lose weight and improve health.